 Bird Watching in Sarawak

 Sarawak, the legendary land of headhunters and hornbills, is Malaysia‘s largest state, occupying the northwestern portion of the great island of Borneo.
 Here, the ever-wet rainforests reach unparalleled diversity and are home to a dizzying array of tropical wildlife.
 A great portion of Borneo’s 650 bird species have been recorded in the state, including most of the island’s endemics such as the bizarre Bornean Bristlehead.
 With the highest number of national parks and nature reserves in the country (over 600,000 ha of totally protected areas), Sarawak offers superb birdwatching opportunities.
 These range from balmy lowlands and shorelines to cold mossy forests at the summits of the higher mountains.
-The map on page 7 shows Sarawak’s most important protected areas, representing excellent birding sites, as well as other Important Bird Areas (IBAs).
+Not surprising then that Sarawak has the most number of Important Bird Areas (IBAs) in Malaysia.
+The map below shows Sarawak’s most important protected areas, representing excellent birding sites, as well as other IBAs.

 With an international airport and good roads, Kuching is a logical place to begin any birding adventure in Sarawak.
 There are numerous nature reserves within an hour of the city that offer a variety of bird watching opportunities.
 One of the most popular is Kubah National Park, which has beautiful lowland rainforest and has a great diversity of birds.
 A number of endemic species including Bornean Banded Kingfisher, Bornean Wren Babbler, and Blue-banded Pitta can be found here.
 Located near the coast is the spectacular Santubong National Park, with its rugged sandstone terrain and tall rainforest.
 This is the closest site to Kuching which offers a chance of seeing one of Sarawak’s most emblematic birds, the Rhinoceros Hornbill.

 Perhaps better known for its population of reintroduced orangutans, Semenggoh Nature Reserve is also an excellent bird watching destination that hosts many lowland birds, including the rare Long-billed Partridge.
 Further to the south, near the Indonesian border, Borneo Highlands comprises a range of forested hills culminating in Mount Penrissen at over 1300 m in elevation.
-Designated as an IBA in 2010, this area provides visitors the chance to see some of Borneo’s endemic submontane birds, including Pygmy White-eye, Chestnut-crested Yuhina, Bornean Barbet, and Mountain Serpent-Eagle.
+Designated as an IBA in 2010, this area offers one of the best chances to see the White-crowned Hornbill, and some of Borneo’s endemic submontane birds, such as Pygmy White-eye, Chestnut-crested Yuhina, Bornean Barbet, and Mountain Serpent-Eagle.

 Asian Paradise Flycatcher